Stew-McD/T-reX/README.md

       # Choose whether to use premise to create future scenario databases
       use_premise = True
-      # Choose whether to use WasteAndMaterialFootprint to edit the databases (you could also turn this off and just use the package as an easy way to make a set of future scenario databases)
+      # Choose whether to use T-reX to edit the databases (you could also turn this off and just use the package as an easy way to make a set of future scenario databases)
-      use_wmf = True
+      use_T_reX = True

       # Choose the names of the projects to use
       project_premise_base = "default"
       project_premise = "SSP-cutoff"
       project_base = project_premise
-      project_wmf = f"WMFootprint-{project_base}"
+      project_T_reX = f"T_reXootprint-{project_base}"

-      # Choose the name of the database to use (needed for premise only, the WMF tool will run all databases except the biospheres)
+      # Choose the name of the database to use (needed for premise only, the T-reX tool will run all databases except the biospheres)
       database_name = "ecoinvent-3.9.1-cutoff"

       # if you want to use a fresh project
       delete_existing_premise_project = False
-      delete_existing_wmf_project = False
+      delete_existing_T_reX_project = False

       # Choose the premise scenarios to generate (see FutureScenarios.py for more details)
       # Not all combinations are available, the code in FutureScenarios.py will filter out the scenarios that are not possible